mavenlink/brainstem-js/README.md

 ### StorageManager

 The Brainstem.js `StorageManager` is the data store in charge of loading data from a Brainstem API as well as managing cached data.
-The StorageManager should be set up when your application starts.
+The StorageManager should be set up when your application starts.z

 Use the StorageManager `addCollection` API to register Brainstem.js collections that map to your Brainstem server API endpoints.